appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/context-object.md

 ```

 #### queryParams
-Query parameters are a predefined set of parameters that are added to the end of a URL.
-They are URL extensions that help define particular content or actions based on the data being delivered.
+Query parameters are a predefined set of parameters that define particular content or actions based on the data being delivered.
 A URL has all the query parameters appended at the end with a ```?``` as a separator.